SebastianMaciel/SebastianMaciel/README.md

 Looking for mastery in these things:

-- React -> In Progress!
+- SQL + MySQL -> In Progress!
+- ReactJS
-- Progressive web apps
+- Python

 Human languages: